babylonlabs-io/staking-indexer/README.md

    Our [API service](https://github.com/babylonlabs-io/staking-api-service)
    exhibits how these events are utilized and presented.
 6. Monitoring the status of the service through [Prometheus metrics](./doc/metrics.md).
+7. Exporting staking transactions from the indexer store to a CSV file.

 ## Usage